 New York City Housing Authority is building back safer, stronger and smarter by improving structural resiliency and infrastructure protection.
-NYCHA's Recovery and Resilience Department is pushing design boundaries in building reinforcements, storm surge protection, and infrastructure upgrades.
+NYCHA's Recovery and Resilience Program is pushing design boundaries in building reinforcements, storm surge protection, and infrastructure upgrades.
 By leveraging every dollar, NYCHA aims to make these costal developments a national model and a safer home for residents for generations to come.

 35 NYCHA Developments damaged by Hurricane Sandy now receiving resiliency funding through FEMA

 20 NYCHA Developments receiving new heating and hot water systems housed in elevated and flood proofed structures

 210 Buildings to be powered by permanent, full-load generators in case of power outages